General Messages > General Topics > Life of Faith

 33 and He will reign over the house of Jacob forever, and His kingdom will have no end.”

-The angel Gabriel told Mary that the Holy Spirit would come upon her and that the holy Child would be called the Son of God.
-Through the Holy Spirit, the Child she conceived would not be an ordinary human being sitting on the throne of David.
-He would be the Son of God.
+The angel Gabriel told Mary that the Holy Spirit would come upon her and that the holy Child would be called the Son of God (v.
+35).
+The Child she would conceive through the Holy Spirit would not be an ordinary human being sitting on the throne of David, but the Son of God.
 Again, this is something very difficult for anyone to believe.
-Great must have been the faith of Mary.
-Although it was very difficult to believe all she had been told would be fulfilled, she did believe.
+Yet Mary did believe.

-Implication on Mary’s chastity
+Implications on Mary’s character

 Mary rejoices